Garamantes: Biological anthropology

 In 1951, S. Sergi analysed human skeletal remains from the Fezzan dating from the end of the Pastoral period up to the Roman period in the first centuries AD.
 Sergi concluded that the Garamantes were mostly of 'Mediterranean' type, similar to modern Berbers, which he termed 'Euroafrican'.
 He also found an influx of 'Negroid' types and an increase of 'mixed' types dating mostly from the Roman period.
 In a review of the skeletal evidence analysed by Sergi, M.C.
 Chamla (1968) found that 46.6% of the individuals were of 'Eurafrican' type (closely related to Berbers), 26.6% were of mixed Eurafrican-Negroid type, and 26.6% were of 'a more predominantly Negroid' type.

 According to David Mattingly et al. (2003):

 The Garamantes contained a significant component of light-skinned Libyans and some at least of these people were buried in monumental graves.
 This picture differs from the situation in the Sahara in the late Neolithic, as Chamla's work suggests a higher proportion of negroid types at that date, which might suggest that the creation of Garamantian civilisation involved the in-migration of at least some part of the population from regions to the north or northeast.
-The cemeteries contain a substantial number (over 50 percent) of individuals of either mixed blood or full negro physionomy.
+The cemeteries contain a substantial number (over 50 percent) of individuals of either mixed blood or full negro physionomy [sic].
 Some of these individuals may have been in poorer graves, but not all of them, suggesting that some individuals of mixed race or black skin were prominent within Garamantian society.
 Given the literary testimony of Garamantian raids against their 'Ethiopian' neighbours, it is likely that some of the negroes present were slaves or descendants of slaves.
 The maintenance of strong non-negroid traits into late and post-Garamantian contexts would seem to indicate that intermixing of the races was not completely open and may have been structured within Garamantian society.

-Francesca Ricci et al. (2013) analysed skeletal samples from the Garamantian site of Fewet in the Fezzan and found that they were similar to the Mediterranean 'Euroafrican' type identified by Sergi, but with some evidence for gene flow from (probably) sub-Saharan populations, "similarly to what Sergi (1951) suggested discussing the possible hybridization between the “Mediterranean” Group I and the “Negroid” Group IV."
+Francesca Ricci et al. (2013) analysed skeletal samples from two necropolises at the Garamantian site of Fewet in the Fezzan and found that they were similar to the Mediterranean 'Euroafrican' type identified by Sergi, but with some evidence for gene flow from (probably) sub-Saharan populations, "similarly to what Sergi (1951) suggested discussing the possible hybridization between the “Mediterranean” Group I and the “Negroid” Group IV."
 This gene flow was more evident in the female skeletons, suggesting an influx of non-local females possibly from the Sahel region.
+According to the study authors, these findings "support the hypothesis that there was a significant and progressive morphological change (at least for the horizontal cephalic index) across the time span covered by the two necropolises, in possible relationship with a constant occurrence of gene flow with other (tentatively sub-Saharan) populations."